Random Quest

-"Random Quest" is a science fiction short story, which is also a love story, by British writer John Wyndham.
+"Random Quest" is a science fiction novelette, which is also a love story, by British writer John Wyndham.
 It was included in his 1961 collection Consider Her Ways and Others.
 It has been dramatised three times, twice under its original name and once as Quest for Love.

 Plot summary

 The frame story deals with the elderly Dr Harshom, who lives in Herefordshire and has a very rare family name, all of whose bearers are in one way or another related and are in some contact with each other.

 In the early 1950s the Harshoms, scattered throughout England, are greatly mystified by the appearance of a young man named Colin Trafford, who systematically and persistently meets each and every one of them, asking about a young woman named Ottilie Harshom whom none of the Harshoms has ever heard of and who is evidently very important to him.
 Dr Harshom decides to talk to Trafford and the story consists mainly of what Trafford eventually tells him.